fresh5447/freshimetrics/README.md

 #Freshimetrics

-An analytical tool built by Doug Walter.
+An analytical tool built by the Doug Walter.